12 water aerobic exercises that seriously tone your body

 Did you know that swimming and water aerobics are one of the best ways to get in shape without putting pressure on your joints?
 Water exercises are especially great if you don’t like working up a sweat but still want to get a cardio workout.
 And you’ll probably be able to exercise longer than if you were running or swimming.
-Check out these ten water exercises that tone and strengthen your body:
+Check out these twelve water exercises that tone and strengthen your body:

 1. The bicycle